gayasrinik/Linear-Algebra-Refresher/README.md

 The content of this repository are created while learning Udacity's free course on Linear Algebra Refresher - https://www.udacity.com/course/linear-algebra-refresher-course--ud953

 ## Custom Vector Class
 The python code library for initiating the vector class was provided as a part of the course.
-Ihave tried to come up with my C++ class definition to perform the same task.
+I have tried to come up with my C++ class definition to perform the same task.

 Suggested improvements to this code:
 1. While creating the array object I wanted to pass the vector array in real-time through command prompt.
 Code can be modified to do that workflow.